AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Multi cursors*

-  You are not limited to edition via a single cursor in GPS.
+  You are not limited to edition via a single cursor in GNAT Studio.
 You can create multiple cursors that will all forward the text actions that you enter via your keyboard.
 This allows you to automate simple repetitive actions, in a similar way to what you would do with text macros, but in a simpler fashion.